Alexander Shishkov

-Alexander Shishkov had two marriages, both of which were happy.
-The first was with the Lutheran daughter of a Dutch Rear Admiral, and the second was with a Polish, Catholic woman.

 Early years and service in the Navy

+Alexander Semyonovich Shishkov was born on March 20, 1754, in the family of engineer-lieutenant Semyon Nikiforovich Shishkov and his wife Praskovia Nikolaevna.
+Besides Alexander, there were four other sons in the family.
+The Shishkovs were petty nobles, patriarchal and deeply religious people.
+Children were brought up in the values of the Orthodox Church.

 In 1766 he entered the cadet in St. Petersburg, and from 1769 participated in sailing.
 In 1771 he was in Arkhangelsk, and in 1776 he was on a reconnaissance voyage with three merchant frigates from the Baltic Sea to the Aegean Sea.
 For the next 10 years he participated in missions in the Balkans and Italy.

 He took part in the Russo-Swedish War (1788–1790), after which he served in the Marine Cadet Corps.
 In 1796 he was transferred to the Russian Black Sea Fleet, where he was chief of staff of the fleet commander Platon Zubov.
 In the following years he held various command positions in the navy, and in 1798 he was promoted to rear admiral, and in 1799 to vice admiral.
 During these years he developed an active philological activity and in December 1796 he was accepted as a member of the Russian Literary Academy.

 In 1802, Pavel Chichagov, who had a hostile attitude towards Alexander Shishkov, became the head of the Russian navy.
 In 1807 Shishkov retired from active service in the navy and devoted himself to his literary pursuits and public sphere.